e-mission/e-mission-docs/docs/dev/publicdashboard/Working_with_public_dashboard.md

     - Make sure the default charts are loaded at the first instance of loading the website.
     - Make sure all the charts are being launched or the error table is displayed.
 2. Test with loading and unloading different program/study dataset.
     - Load different datasets, run the scripts to execute the notebooks to make sure the charts are being generate properly.
-Ensure to unload the datasets, and re-load the new dataset.
+    - Between datasets, drop the old dataset and load the new dataset.
     - Also check with empty MongoDB.
 3. After the code has been merged, validate the changes on the Staging.
     - Generate a snapshot of the charts from the staging website.